QtWorks/qt-reminder/README.md

-# qt-simple-notifier-gui
+# qt-reminder
-Repository for GUI project for Notifier
+Repository for qt-reminder.
+Simple app for people woth weak memory as mine.